My experience with depression after the death of a loved one was, at least partially, a docile one.

 The answer lies in your behavior and the difference between accepting your feelings and being controlled by them.

-Don’t let yourself sink into loneliness, don’t waste your time thinking about it and don’t disconnect yourself from the outside world.
+Don’t let yourself become isolated, don’t waste your time thinking about it and don’t disconnect yourself from the outside world.

 Don’t ignore your feelings on the matter, but fight them through contradicting action rather than running away, that’s the difference right there.

 Let yourself be you, but also live your life to the best of your ability from that point on.